Endometrial ablation is a procedure designed to destroy the uterine lining (endometrium).

 - extreme abdominal cramping

 Normally, the endometrial lining thickens in response to pregnancy.
 Without a thick endometrial lining, an embryo can’t implant and grow successfully.
-For this reason, your doctor may recommend sterilization as an additional procedure.
+For this reason, your healthcare provider may recommend sterilization as an additional procedure.

-Apart from the very real risk to your fertility, complications from this procedure are rare.
+Apart from the very real risk to your fertility, complications from this procedure are rare, according to the Mayo Clinic.

 These rare risks can include: